 - Make a soup/broth out of the wing tips and carcass.

 There are several types of brine.
-Either make a slow one by adding 5% salt and 5% sugar into the other 90% of water.
+Either make a slow one by adding 5 grams of salt and 5 grams of sugar in 1000 grams of water (a liter).
 Put the chicken pieces in there and wait 24 hours or more.
 You can just leave it there and forget about it.
-Or, you can make a quick brine but then you’ll have to be quick.
+Or, you can make a quick brine but then you’ll have to be quick and careful or it will become really salty.

 - Dissolve in 1 liter of water in a sauce pan over medium heat.

 - Let cool.

 - Put chicken pieces into the brine, and put it into the refrigerator.

-- After 1 hour, take the chicken out of the brine.
-If you leave it for longer it might just become very salty.
+- After 20 minutes, take the chicken out of the brine.
+If you leave it for longer it will become very salty.

 - Smash up the instant noodles and put them in a clean coffee grinder.
 Make a fine powder out of them.